sharona1610/tdd-todo-list/README.md

 Todos should be stored as an array of Todo Objects.
 Each instance of a Todo should store a unique id that can be used to find it later.
 Use the included UUID generator to add one upon creation.

 You should as a minimum implement the following features.
 Each will likely require more than one test to ensure that the requirement is met and robust.

+Hint: Write tests in whichever order makes the most sense, not from top to bottom.

 ### CREATE